Data continuity across the value chain: the right information, where and when needed

 Operations

-To provide continuous service through in-field operational digital twins, connected products are optimized for shelf life extension, embedded software is monitored and updated on-air, asset performance is optimized using machine learning, and IOT, big data, and AI are leveraged to extend the product lifecycle.
+To provide continuous service through in-field operational Digital Twins, connected products are optimized for shelf life extension, embedded software is monitored and updated on-air, asset performance is optimized using machine learning, and IOT, big data, and AI are leveraged to extend the product lifecycle.